scottysseus/scottysseus.github.io/src/content/blog/2024-09-04-chadburn/index.md

 <img src="/images/wavelength-bg.webp" width="640" height="480" class="ml-auto mr-auto" alt="The boardgame Wavelength setup with its characteristic spectrum dial" title="The boardgame Wavelength setup with its characteristic spectrum dial"/>

 It's wicked fun, extremely simple, and its gameplay seemed fairly easy to adapt to the web.
 At its core, _Wavelength_ is a game that tests your and your friends' knowledge of each other: players (in two teams) take turns drawing a spectrum card ("yummy" to "yucky") and giving their teammates a clue ("cilantro") to help them guess a random point along it.
-The team gets more points the more accurate the guess: in the image above, the blue region at the center of the target is worth 4 points, the orange region is worth 2, and the yellow region is worth 1 point.
+The team gets more points the more accurate the guess: in the image above, the blue region at the center of the target is worth 4 points, the orange region is worth 3, and the yellow region is worth 2 points.
 Then, the opposing team has a chance to earn a point by correctly guessing if the target is to the left or right of the current team's guess.
 As I hinted at with my example, the clues get quite subjective, which introduces a lot of fun and can lead to debates that get more heated than the game itself 😂.

 ### Coming up with our theme